 - Overstated indirect costs claimed in fiscal years 2000-2001 and 2001-2002 by \$157,273.
-Indirect cost rates of 47.3% for fiscal year 2000-2001 and 47.8% in fiscal year 2001-2002 were used by the claimant in those years.
-The claimant, however, did not calculate the indirect cost rates in accordance with OMB Circular A-21 or the alternative methodology in Form FAM-29C.
-The Controller recalculated indirect costs using the claimant's federally approved rate of 30%, which was correctly used by the claimant in the fiscal year 1999-2000 reimbursement claim.44 - Understated offsetting health fee revenue in all three fiscal years totaling \$287,865, based on an unsupported student attendance data used by the claimant to calculate the fees collected.
+Indirect cost rates of 47.3 percent for fiscal year 2000-2001 and 47.8 percent in fiscal year 2001-2002 were used by the claimant in those years.
+The claimant, however, did not calculate the indirect cost rates in accordance with OMB Circular A-21 or the three other alternative methodologies provided in the Controller's claiming instructions, Form FAM-29C, a flat rate of 7%, or another higher rate supported by adequate documentation.
+The Controller recalculated indirect costs using the claimant's federally approved rate of 30%, which was correctly used by the claimant in the fiscal year 1999-2000 reimbursement claim.47 - Understated offsetting health fee revenue in all three fiscal years totaling \$287,865, based on an unsupported student attendance data used by the claimant to calculate the fees collected.
 This audit was one of the first performed on the Health Fee Elimination program and it occurred before the court's decision in Clovis Unified School District v.
 Chiang.
-Thus, in this case, the Controller did not consider the extent of the claimant's fee revenue authorized to be collected, but looked only at the revenue actually collected by the claimant.
-The Controller found that the claimant failed to provide the student attendance data it used to determine offsetting revenues received and, thus, the Controller recalculated offsetting revenues received by using attendance data the claimant reported to the Chancellor's Office in the normal course of business.
+Thus, in this case, the Controller did not consider the extent of the claimant's fee revenue authorized to be collected, but looked only at the revenue actually collected by the claimant, using the claimant's GLD 144-02 printouts.
+The Controller found that the claimant failed to provide the student attendance data it used to determine offsetting revenues received and, thus, the Controller recalculated offsetting revenues by using the printout of revenue collected by the claimant.
 The Controller's recalculation resulted in a finding that the claimant underreported fee revenue received during the audit period.
-45
+48